mbannick/mbannick.github.io/_pages/about.md

 social: true
 ---

 Hello!
 I am a first year PhD Student in the [Department of Biostatistics](https://www.biostat.washington.edu) at the University of Washington.
-I obtained my MS in the department in 2019.
+I obtained my MS in Biostatistics in 2019.

 I am passionate about learning a new method or concept and then teaching it to others, whether it be in (bio)statistics, epidemiology, or programming and software development.
 I enjoy translating statistical models into flexible software applications, using both Python and R, with a special focus on designing efficient workflows for those applications using high performance computing.